davept/react-formwork/readme.md

 });
 ```

 In the example above we pass our JS object `model` to the `Formwork` HoC.
-We pull the generated HTML form fields, the submit button and our bound data object from `props.formwork`
+We pull the generated HTML form fields, the
+submit button and our bound data object from `props.formwork`

 # API

 ### `Formwork(component, formDefinition)`

-`Formwork` uses `formDefinition` to generate HTML form elements and associated onChange databind and onBlur validation events then pass an array of these form fields to `component`.
+`Formwork` uses `formDefinition` to generate HTML form elements and associated onChange databind and onBlur validation
+events then pass an array of these form fields to `component`.

 #### Arguments:
 * `component` a `React.Component` class.
 * `formDefinition` this is an Object containing these properties:
   - `[name]` (String) An optional name for the form definition; returned in props.formwork.
-  - `fields` (Object|Array) This is either an object where the property names represent form fields or an array of objects, each object defining a field.
+  - `fields` (Object|Array|String) This is either an object where the property names represent form fields or an array
+  of objects, each object defining a field or a string property name where the fields definition exists.
-  - `[data]` (Object) Optionally supply an object with properties matching form field names containing data.
+  - `[data]` (Object|String) Optionally supply an object with properties matching form field names containing data.
   - `[css]` (Object) Optional object containing CSS definitions or class names for the form elements.

+#### `fields` (String)
+* The name of an Array or Object definition to be found in `this.props.[<fields>]`

 #### `fields` (Object)
-In the simplest case a plain old Javascript object; each property, where hasOwnProperty is true, will be used to generate an HTML text input field.
+In the simplest case a plain old Javascript object; each property, where hasOwnProperty is true, will be used to generate
+ an HTML text input field.

 #### `fields` (Array)
 In this case each array element will be an object defining a single form field.
 Each Object may contain the following properties: